ETIQUETTE WHEN VISITING TEMPLES IN THAILAND

 Tip: Visit in the same morning or afternoon Wat Phra Yai (Big Buddha) as they

 WAT KHUNARAM or MUMMIFIED MONK

-Wat Khunaram Temple is well-known for being the home of a monk who passed away more than 40 years ago, whose body is preserved in a mummified state.
+Wat Khunaram is one of the best known Koh Samui Temples for being the home of a monk who passed away more than 40 years ago, whose body is preserved in a mummified state.
 The body, displayed at the temple, is in a sitting position and housed in a glass casket, surrounded by flowers, candles and incense sticks

 This is an active temple, local Buddhist people come here to make merit and prey.
 Several items, like Buddhist amulets can be bought here.
 Although the Mummified Monk at Wat Khunaram might be an unusual sight for foreigners, it offers a unique insight into Buddhism and Thai culture.
 Wat Khunaram is located West of Hua Thanon and South West of Lamai Beach.